 Maine is known as the Vacationland State; that's the state motto and moniker on Maine license plates.
-Truly Maine is a vacationland throughout the year, with every season providing different things to do and a unique splendor of nature's constant climate change.
+Truly Maine is a vacationland throughout the year, with every season providing things to do and the unique splendor of nature's constant climate change.
+The way life shoud be, every day, every season.
 Read on to learn more about vacationing in Maine and click through our Maine Vacation Guide or Regional Campground Directory to discover popular vacation towns and activities that most appeal to you.

 Coastal Maine Vacations